 Posted on June 29, 2020 under Gynecomastia

-For men between the age of 21 to 69, it is estimated than one out of four suffers from gynecomastia.
+For men between the age of 21 to 69, it is estimated that one out of four suffers from gynecomastia.
 This is a condition that results in enlarged or overdeveloped breasts.
-Suffering from gynecomastia does not only prevent one from wearing some types of clothing such as golf and athletic shirts, but also comes with some extent of shame.
+Suffering from gynecomastia does not only prevent one from wearing some types of clothing such as golf and athletic shirts but also comes with some extent of shame.
 As such, this condition may keep you from engaging in some activities such as swimming, working out, and going to the beach.

 Due to the growing technology, patients with gynecomastia have realized different options for treatment.
 As such, you do not have to live with “man boobs” if you feel uncomfortable or you don’t want to.
 Due to too much content on the internet, you can get confused at times.
 For instance, many sites may discuss the importance of liposuction in treating this condition, but liposuction only works for some people.